- Why Research

 Full Research Summary

-Research goal: Identifying changes in genes that drive drug resistance for the development of more personalized therapies for estrogen receptor (ER)-positive and HER2-positive breast cancer.
+Research area: Identifying changes in genes that drive drug resistance for the development of more personalized therapies for estrogen receptor (ER)-positive and HER2-positive breast cancer.

 Impact: Targeted therapies have been developed to treat ER- and HER2-positive breast cancer, which have led to dramatically improved outcomes.
 However, some patients develop resistance to these treatments and their cancer continues to grow.
 Dr. Press is studying molecular alterations in breast cancers that may be potential targets for therapeutic intervention.
 His work is expected to have both an immediate and potentially long-term impact on personalized medicine for breast cancer patients.

-Current investigation: Dr. Press’ BRCF research is focused on identifying biomarkers of drug response and resistance and assessing their role in selecting breast cancer patients for HER2- targeted therapies.
+Current research: Dr. Press’ BRCF research is focused on identifying biomarkers of drug response and resistance and assessing their role in selecting breast cancer patients for HER2- targeted therapies.

 What he’s learned so far: During the last year, Dr. Press’ team characterized several molecular genetic alterations and assessed their role in selecting breast cancer patients for various targeted therapies.
 These alterations include HER2 / ERBB2 gene amplification and overexpression, MYST2 gene co-amplification, estrogen receptor expression, and PLK4 (polo-like kinase 4) as a new target for breast cancer therapy.
 These studies have improved patient selection for existing therapies and have identified new targets for potentially new breast cancer treatments.